quantumlib/Qualtran/docs/reference/qualtran/Controlled.md

 Decompose this Bloq into its constituent parts contained in a CompositeBloq.

 Bloq users can call this function to delve into the definition of a Bloq.
-If you're trying to define a bloq's decomposition, consider overriding `build_composite_bloq` which provides helpful arguments for implementers.
+The function returns the decomposition of this Bloq represented as an explicit compute graph wrapped in a `CompositeBloq` object.

+Bloq authors can specify the bloq's decomposition by overriding any of the following two
+methods:

+- `build_composite_bloq`: Override this method to define a bloq-style decomposition using a `BloqBuilder` builder class to construct the `CompositeBloq` directly.
+- `decompose_from_registers`: Override this method to define a cirq-style decomposition by yielding cirq style operations applied on qubits.

+Irrespective of the bloq author's choice of backend to implement the decomposition, bloq users will be able to access both the bloq-style and Cirq-style interfaces.
+For example, users can call:

+- `cirq.decompose_once(bloq.on_registers(**cirq_quregs))`: This will yield a `cirq.OPTREE`.
+    Bloqs will be wrapped in `BloqAsCirqGate` as needed.
+- `bloq.decompose_bloq()`: This will return a `CompositeBloq`.
+   Cirq gates will be be wrapped in `CirqGateAsBloq` as needed.

+Thus, `GateWithRegisters` class provides a convenient way of defining objects that can be used interchangeably with both `Cirq` and `Bloq` constructs.

 Returns